Our Areas of Practice

 Systemic and Market Risk

-These days, market shocks can go global in an instant and black swan events no longer seem extraordinary.
 You need an organization that can see around corners to identify unexpected internal and external risks.

 Highland Global’s leadership has decades of experience in doing just that.
 Its founder has been in the trenches, running the US Treasury’s Markets Room at the height of the 2008-2009 global financial crisis, liaising with Wall Street, and briefing multiple Presidents and Treasury Secretaries.